-Procurement and Grants
+Procurement & Grants

 Maximize Federal Funds in Procurement

 Let us help you learn more about capitalizing on the benefits of acquiring and maintaining intellectual properties developed under Federal Funds Participation (FFP) requirements.
-While most of our products were initially developed as COTS, they have been further enhanced by the availability of FFP, making most modifications available to all customers, regardless of which specific customer sponsored the initiative.
+While most of our products were initially developed as COTS, they have been further enhanced by the availability of FFP, making most modifications are made available to all customers, regardless of which specific customer sponsored the initiative.

 Perform Market Research